Dr Clare Devaney is a Reader in Strategic and Systems Innovation, and Senior Researcher and Innovation Lead for GSA Rural Lab.

-She is a member of the UKRI AHRC Peer Review College and UKRI AHRC moderation panels.
+She is a member of the UKRI AHRC Peer Review College and its moderation panels.

-Project Lead - "A Golden Thread: Crafting the Creative Economy from Scotland's Highlands, Lowlands and Islands"
+Programme Lead (PI) - "A Golden Thread: Crafting the Creative Economy from Scotland's Highlands, Lowlands and Islands"

 UKRI AHRC Doctoral Focal Awards (2026-33)

-A distributed national PhD training college and enterprise development programme, delivered in partnership with Open University & SRUC
+A Craft-led and interdisciplinary PhD training college and enterprise development programme, driven from and distributed across Scotland's rural and island communities.
+Led by GSA and delivered in partnership with Open University & SRUC.

 MRes - Kiara Mackenzie